AFC-best Bills take on Jets, look to continue strong start

 TRE'DAVIOUS TIME?

-''I think that when I get back out, it's going to be the right time and my leg will be right once I get back out there,'' White said. ''So I have confidence.''
+''I think that when I get back out, it's going to be the right time and my leg will be right once I get back out there,'' White said earlier in the week. ''So I have confidence.''

 MARQUEE MATCHUP